Samuel Grygar

-Samuel Grygar (born 9 August 2004) is a Czech professional footballer who currently plays as a midfielder for Slovak club MFK Ružomberok, on loan from Czech side Baník Ostrava.
+Samuel Grygar (born 9 August 2004) is a Czech professional footballer who currently plays as a midfielder for Mladá Boleslav on loan from Baník Ostrava.

 Club career

 Grygar started his career in the MFK Vítkovice youth academy, playing there for 3 years.

 Inter Milan youth

 In September 2020, he transferred from Baník Ostrava to the Italian club Inter Milan, where he began playing for the youth team there.

 Grygar won the Primavera, the Italian junior league, with Inter in 2022.
 He occasionally trained with the A-team, but did not play in a match.

 Baník Ostrava

 Grygar became a Baník player again in the summer of 2023.
 After three seasons at the Italian Inter, he signed a four-year contract with the club.
 He made his league debut on 17 March 2024 in a 1–0 win against Pardubice, when he replaced Jiří Boula as a substitute in the 90th minute.